K-5th Grade Curriculum

 Printmaking - students created a drawing of a butterfly from observation.
 They transferred and printed them using styrofoam plates on canvas for a school auction.

 Animation - students learned how to use a sequence of drawings to create an animation.
-They chose a theme to work on as a class and made pacing outlines of their ideas before animating on 4 x 6 notecards.
+After electing a theme to work on as a class we watched this https://thekidshouldseethis.com/post/10278855194 and made pacing outlines of ideas before animating on 4 x 6 notecards.

 Drawing from observation - students looked at some drawings by the artist Dawn Clements.
 They tried to carefully observe details in a still life of some flowers while working with pencils and watercolor on unfolded paper bags.